Understanding the Adoption Players

 Most adoptions proceed through an adoption agency.
 Adoption agencies play the part of a broker, bringing together couples desiring to adopt with birth parents and/or children in need of adoption.
 Most adoption agencies require that a home study be made as part of a couple's adoption application.
 Home studies are usually conducted by social workers, who often provide follow-up visits after placement to check on how the adoptive child is doing in his or her new home.
 While the social worker's primary role is always to protect the best interests of the child, he or she can also become an advocate for the adoptive family, helping them through the adoption process.

 Lawyers are often necessary players in adoption proceedings, as they are the only professionals competent to represent adoptive parents before the court that is empowered to make the adoption legal and permanent.
 Lawyers handle the legal paperwork and court filings that are required in an adoption.
-Lawyers also sometimes act to coordinate adoptions in lieu of an adoption agency.
+Lawyers also sometimes act to coordinate adoptions instead of an adoption agency.
 In this role, they may help link adoptive parents with a child needing adoption, just as an adoption agency would.

-No adoption is final until it goes before a judge, who is empowered by the state to place the final approval on the adoption process.
+No adoption is final until it goes before a judge, who is empowered by the government to place the final approval on the adoption process.
 The judge reviews all paperwork submitted by the lawyers and social workers involved in the adoption process, and makes the final determination as to whether or not the adoption will occur.